xiaobw95/Time_Series_Decomposition_Based_on_Gaussian_Markov_Random_Fields/README.md

 This contains replication materials for the UW CSSS/STAT 564 project of Bowen Xiao (some materials of course projects of STAT 504 and STAT 527 are also included).

+The project is about time series decomposition based on markov random fields, which is a locally adaptive nonparametric curve fitting method that operates within a fully Bayesian framework.
+I decomposited a time series into trend part, seasonal part and random part by treating it as an additive model and doing markov random fields fitting twice.
+I also compared the results with some classical parametric techniques, like ARIMA, and machine learning techniques, like RNN/LSTM, with regard to forcasting.

 ## Organization

 -   `README.md`: This file, describing the content project.